NIME-conference/cookbook/Steering/townhall_meeting.md

 ## Awards

 Awards have always been a difficult question at NIME.
-On one side the SC wants the conference to be an inclusive event, in which the main aim is to share and discuss.
-On the other side, there is also an understanding that many other conferences and fields have awards, thus helping to promote the careers of participants.
+On one side, the SC wants the conference to be an inclusive event, in which the main aim is to share and discuss.
+Then awards may be seen as an unwanted, competitive element.
+On the other side, there is also an understanding that many other conferences and fields have awards.
+Thus having awards may help to inspire some and promote the careers of participants.

 The SC does not have a policy on awards for papers, posters, etc, and let the local chairs decide on if and how they want to create awards.
-The only award that the SC actively promotes, is the Pamela Z Award for Innovation.
+The only award that the SC actively promotes, is the [Pamela Z Award for Innovation](https://nime.gitbook.io/conference-cookbok/officers/winime#pamela-z-award-for-innovation).